 Societal commitment and charity

-For example: while we seek profit by trading in a highly competitive environment, we feel that we must leverage our knowledge and our position as a market participant to safeguard fair orderly and transparent markets for others.
+For example, while we profit from trading in a highly competitive environment, we also aim to leverage our knowledge and positions to safeguard market order and transparency.
 More specifically, we see purpose in protecting retail investor interests in these markets.
 Therefore, we spend considerable resources and efforts to address such outside interests in our regulatory dialogue as it improves market quality for everyone, including more vulnerable participants.